amha-kindu/folio/README.md

 - Use managed PostgreSQL (e.g., Heroku Postgres).
 - Collect static files before release (`python manage.py collectstatic`).
 - Enforce HTTPS and secure cookies in production; set `CSRF_TRUSTED_ORIGINS` to your domain(s).
+ - Add `whitenoise.middleware.WhiteNoiseMiddleware` if serving static assets from the app in production.

 ---